 What is Samba?

-The roots of samba reach back to the 1800s and the cultures of black and working class folks in the northeast of Brazil.
-Samba songs have represented varying political motivations throughout the decades.
-There were state-sponsored and censored expressions of nationalism during the Vargas regime of the 1930s.
-There are far more songs which use metaphors and wordplay to express social and political counterculture.
+The roots of samba reach back to the 1800s and the cultures of Black people in the northeast of Brazil.
+Trafficking and enslavement of Africans in Brazil caused a fusion of Yoruba, Bantu, Fon, and many other African cultures.
+Music and dances such as jongo, maxixe, and finally samba have evolved through enslavement, liberation, and sociopolitical change to become a uniquely Brazilian expression of African-ness.
+Afro Brazilian songs have represented varying political motivations throughout the decades.
+There were the state-sponsored and censored expressions of nationalism during the Vargas regime of the 1930s.
+There are the Negritude-influences lyrics and Caribbean-influenced rhythms of Olodum and other Blocos Afros in the 1960s.
+There are many songs which use metaphors and wordplay to express social and political counterculture, too.
 Fun fact: the original draft of a song considered the “first phonographic samba record" (Pelo Telefone in 1916) purportedly criticized the police, but was altered when the lyrics were officially registered (citation: http://enciclopedia.itaucultural.org.br/obra7091/pelo-telefone-1916).

 This is a wonderful podcast talking about the roots of samba, starting with workers moving to Rio from the northeast in the 1800s: